DataDog/integrations-extras/redis_sentinel/README.md

+# Redis Sentinel

-# Overview
+## Overview

 Get metrics from Redis's Sentinel service in real time to:

-* Visualize sentinels states
+* Visualize and monitor sentinels states
 * Be notified about failovers

-# Installation
+## Installation

-Install the `dd-check-twemproxy` package
+Install the `dd-check-redis-sentinel` package manually or with your favorite configuration manager

-# Configuration
+## Configuration

 Edit the `redis_sentinel.yaml` file to point to your server and port, set the masters to monitor

-# Validation
+## Validation

 When you run `datadog-agent info` you should see something like the following: